Santroller/Santroller/console_guides/wii.md

 You can follow the [Wii Extension emulation guide](https://santroller.tangentmc.net/wiring_guides/wii_output.html), and actually emulate proper wii extensions, and then plug them into your remote.

 ## Emulating a Wii Extension in software
-I have written a module that you can use with a USB Loader to play Guitar Hero games with a USB instrument, Santroller BSlug.
+I have written a module that you can use with a USB Loader to play the Guitar Hero, Band Hero and DJ Hero games with a USB instrument, Santroller Brainslug.

-### Setting up Santroller BSlug (Real Disc)
+### Setting up Santroller Brainslug (Real Disc)
 1. Download `sd.zip` from https://github.com/Santroller/santroller-bslug/releases/latest
 2. Extract it to the root of your wii's SD card
 3. Plug in the USB instrument